JayTeeFit/project_jacked_2/README.md

 # project_jacked_2

-This is the second version of the project_jacked backend, using express, sequelize, postgres, typescript and graphql
+This is the second version of the project_jacked backend, using express, drizzle ORM, postgres, typescript and graphql

 ## Prerequisites

 - NVM
 - Docker
+- typescript
+- graphql
+- drizzle
+- postgres
+- express